-Ginger tea can help towards weight loss because it has potent diuretic and thermogenic proprieties, boosting metabolism and stimulating the body to use up more energy.
-However, in order for this to happen, ginger tea should be part of a healthy balanced diet.
+Ginger tea can contribute to weight loss because it has contains potent diuretic and thermogenic proprieties.
+It can boost metabolism and stimulate the body to burn more energy.
+In order for this to happen, ginger tea should be used as a part of a healthy and balanced diet.

 How to lose weight with ginger tea

-On the other hand, it’s important that you increase your intake of vegetables, fruit, lean meats, eggs, and dairy.
-Additionally, include healthy fats in your diet like those found in nuts and seeds such as peanuts, walnuts, hazelnuts, chestnuts, flaxseed, chia seeds or pumpkin seeds, and fish such as salmon, tuna, sardines, and other foods such as olive oil and avocado.
+On the other hand, it’s important to increase your intake of vegetables, fruit, lean meats, eggs, and dairy.
+Additionally, you should include healthy fats in your diet like those found in nuts and seeds (e.g. peanuts, walnuts, hazelnuts, chestnuts, flaxseed, chia seeds or pumpkin seeds), and fish (e.g. salmon, tuna, and sardines) and other foods like olive oil and avocado.

-In addition to your diet, it’s important to do regular exercise, such as walking, riding a bicycle, running or swimming for 30 to 60 minutes, at least 3 times a week.
+In addition to diet, it’s important to engage in regular exercise, such as walking, riding a bicycle, running or swimming, for 30 to 60 minutes, at least 3 times a week.

-Find out what your ideal weight is by using the following calculator:
+Calculate your ideal weight by using the tool below:

 5 easy ginger tea recipes for weight loss